ajdelgado/ansible_openstack_example/README.md

 Sample repository on how to spin up servers in Openstack using Ansible

 ## Requirements
-- You will need a file called vault_password in the root with the password in clear text of your Ansible Vault
+- You will need a file called *vault_password* in the root with the password in clear text of your Ansible Vault
 - Ansible
+- Galaxy collection openstack.cloud (Run *ansible-galaxy collection install openstack.cloud* from the root of the repository to get it installed)

 ## Running it

+ansible-playbook playbooks/spinup_nodes.yml

 ## References
 ### Installing Ansible